eluzix/claritus-website/content/blog/we-value-our-beta-customers.md

 thumbnail: /images/thumbnail3.jpg
 ---

-If you read this post then you are probably one of our Beta customers.
+If you’re reading this post then you’re probably one of Claritus’ first users, what we call a beta user - or at least thinking of becoming one.

-First, let us thank you for your interest in Claritus.

-Claritus was born out of an authentic need and with the aspiration to bring peace of mind to our customers.
+Firstly, we want to thank you for your interest in Claritus.
+Claritus was born out of a real, authentic and personal need and our overall mission is to bring financial peace of mind to many more people with our platform.

-The Claritus service will be in a few months from now with a subscription, affordable plan.

-As we are in our Beta phase, we would like to thank you all and demonstrate our appreciation and gratitude by providing you with a 1-year free subscription.

-We are constantly improving our service for your satisfaction and hope you will continue to enjoy Claritus.

-Sincerely,
+Claritus is currently in its beta phase, which means the service is almost ready, but not quite.
+We’re still changing and improving some things and adding new features, to make sure you have the best experience possible.
+We’re going to be launching our full and complete service in a few months and It will be available on a subscription basis.

+However, as a thank you for being one of our first users, and baring with us through this period as well as providing us with feedback, and for sharing your needs and pains - we want to give you an annual subscription to Claritus - for free.

+Best Regards, {{< rawhtml >}}<br/>{{< /rawhtml >}}
-The Claritus founders on behalf of the entire Claritus team
+The Claritus Team